benbalter/benbalter.github.com/_posts/2011-10-29-why-digital-talent-doesnt-want-to-work-at-your-company.md

 ---

-title: |
-  Why Digital Talent Doesn't Want To Work At Your Company
+title: 'Why Digital Talent Doesn''t Want To Work At Your Company

-description: >
+'
-  It's because you're not providing them the right opportunity.
+description: It's because you're not providing them the right opportunity.
 The talent you want would be happy to work in an un-air-conditioned garage in New Mexico if it meant the chance to change the world.

-categories:
-  - Business
-  - Technology
-tags:
-  - agile
-  - bureaucracy
-  - career
-  - enterprise
-  - federal
-  - generation gap
-  - government
-  - job
-  - talent
-post_format:
-  - Quote
 ---

 As Aaron Shapiro over at Fast Company [cogently argues](https://www.fastcompany.com/1779120/why-digital-talent-doesn%E2%80%99t-want-work-your-company){: data-proofer-ignore="true"}, "*it's because you're not providing them the right opportunity.
 The talent you want would be happy to work in an un-air-conditioned garage in New Mexico if it meant the chance to change the world*."